green-fox-academy/csibivili/Deploy C# to AWS.md

 	 - In PowerShell: `code aws-windows-deployment-manifest.json`
 	    - It requires to have Visual Studio Code installed
 - Copy the below code snippet in the JSON file
+        - "name": could be anything
+        - "appBundle": must be the same as you named your zip earlier

 ```json
 {
     "manifestVersion": 1,